-Fire Safety Search and Find
+Complete a Fire Safety Search and Find

 Print out our Fire Safety Search and Find in black and white and have your students color in the elements.
 At the bottom of their sheet, they’ll tally how many fire safety icons they can find on the page.
 (This resource is also available in color.)
-Slip these into a dry-erase sleeve or laminate to reuse each year!
+Slip these into a dry erase sleeve or laminate to reuse each year!

 You can also pull up this search and find on your Smart Board and have the class work together to find all the items, or split your class into groups and make it into a competition.

-Fire Safety Sorting Activity
+Pull Out the Fire Safety Sorting Activity

 To summarize Fire Safety Week, provide your students with this sorting activity.
-Your young learners will cut out and sort each picture/word card into two columns: Things to Do in Case of Fire and Things Not to Do In Case of Fire.
+Young learners will cut out and sort each picture/word card into two columns: Things to Do in Case of Fire and Things Not to Do In Case of Fire.
 Some safety rules included are: Call 911, Crawl Out of the House, and Wait for Help to Arrive.